 “Self care looks like doing something right now that you don’t want to do in order to take care of your future self.”- Amanda E. White, LPC

 Despite what society tells us, self care is not something that you buy.
-There’s no price tag to self care.
-And its difficult because there are so many different beliefs about self care and what it is and what is it not.
+There’s no price tag on it.
+And its difficult because there are so many different beliefs about what it is and what is it not.

 Here’s a general guideline- ask yourself–> “What will my future self thank me for?”
-OR “What will best take care of me for tomorrow?”
+OR “What will best help me for tomorrow?”

 I got a lot of feedback on Instagram that this was helpful but also some confusion with people saying things like….